 The remaining hours must be selected from Linguistics (LIN) graduate offerings.
-Certain non-linguistics courses
+Certain non-linguistics courses can be accepted with the approval of the Linguistics Committee.

 Foreign Language Requirement

 Students with no background in foreign languages will be required to take LIN 6572 "Structure of a Non-Indo-European Language" as a part of their 36-hour program.